Copyright 1994 - 2018 Bill's Bible Basics

 Galatians 5:1, KJV

-In the case of Adam and Eve, they listened to the lies of Satan, and this is exactly what happened to them.
-They believed in his false promise that they would be as gods; and they lost the freedom of the Spirit, and fell under the bondage of sin:
+Returning to the third chapter of the Book of Genesis where we began this discussion, that was precisely the case with Adam and Eve.
+They listened to the lies of Satan, and his crafty talk where he said "ye shall be as gods" -- Genesis 3:5 -- and this is exactly what happened to them.
+In other words, because they believed in his false promise that they would be as gods, they lost the freedom of the Spirit, and they likewise fell under the bondage of sin and death, as have we all since that time.
+Consider the following verses:

 "While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage."